gackouhamady/car-rental/README.md

 3. Run the `main` method in the `Application.java` file.
 4. Access the API via `http://localhost:8080` using tools like Postman or a web browser.

----

-## Future Improvements

-- Add authentication and authorization for API endpoints.
-- Implement input validation for car data.
-- Enhance error handling to return more user-friendly messages.

----

 ## Contributing